 original ‘comprehensive’ approach [Akao].

 When designing a part feature, we must of course give thought to how a chosen solution can be reliably produced.
 We will apply Design For Manufacturing (DFM) principles and judge its fit within our existing production systems.
 By time the parts design phase is complete, we will already know how to produce the design.
 The process planning phase is more about defining and refining the details, including any process equipment, while keeping in focus the importance that tracks back to the original Voice of Customer.
 Both the process planning and the quality control phases may well find design optimisation potential, which will benefit from an iteration back to the initial part design specification for adjustment.
 The whole design process thereby has elements of both concurrency and iterations, which are not well illustrated by the model.
+I will explain this more in part 3 of this series.

 The House of Quality (HoQ)